andrewt3000/MachineLearning/README.md

 [Deep Learning for NLP](https://github.com/andrewt3000/DL4NLP/blob/master/README.md) State of the art deep learning models and nlp applications such as sentiment analysis, translation and dialog generation.

+### Advanced Terminology

+[Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) - storing knowledge gained while solving one problem and applying it to a different but related problem.

 Neural architecture search - automatically designing neural networks.

 Feature visualization - In computer vision, generating images representative of what neural networks are looking for.